Families of South Carolina church massacre victims offer forgiveness

 'NO ROOM FOR HATING'

-Roof said little during his initial court appearance, except to answer, "Yes, sir," or "No, sir" in response to questions from the judge, and to give his age.

-The victims' family members filed into the courthouse in twos and threes before Roof's appearance, appearing composed as they stared into the video monitor at the defendant, who was arrested without incident in Shelby, North Carolina, on Thursday after 14 hours at large.
+The family members filed into the courthouse in twos and threes before Roof's appearance, appearing composed as they stared at the defendant on the video monitor, who was arrested without incident on Thursday in North Carolina after 14 hours at large.

 Still, family members offered words of mercy during the brief court appearance.